FBI search of Mar-a-Lago: Trump, his family, and his attorneys

 On August 14, Trump demanded the return of boxes of seized documents that were alleged covered by attorney-client privilege and executive privilege.

-Beginning with his first announcement after the search, Trump and his attorneys made a variety of statements relating to the search and the F.B.I. investigation; these statements have been criticized as "shifting" over time and "often contradictory and unsupported".
-Zolan Kanno-Youngs and Maggie Haberman, writing for The New York Times, said that the former President's response "follow[s] a familiar playbook" which "[h]e has used ... over decades", including during the investigation into whether the Trump campaign conspired with Russia and during his first impeachment trial.
+Beginning with his first announcement after the search, Trump and his attorneys made a variety of statements relating to the search and the FBI investigation; these statements have been criticized as "shifting" over time and "often contradictory and unsupported".
+Zolan Kanno-Youngs and Maggie Haberman, writing for The New York Times, said that the former President's response "follow[s] a familiar playbook" which "[h]e has used ... over decades", including during investigations into links between Trump associates and Russian officials and whether the Trump campaign conspired with Russia, as well as during his first impeachment trial.
 They also said that Trump's statements did not explain why he kept the documents after the government began investigating him.
 In an August 30 Fox News appearance, Trump attorney Jim Trusty said that his client's actions were comparable to someone with "an overdue library book" in their possession, and suggested that government prosecutors are holding Trump to a different standard of scrutiny than they would apply to others.

 According to The Washington Post, Trump has struggled to assemble an experienced legal defense team, with many of his former lawyers declining to take part in the case.
 Trump spokesman Taylor Budowich said that Trump's lead counsel were exceptionally talented and had "litigated some of the most complex cases in American history".
 The New York Times credits political advisor Boris Epshteyn for his role in assembling Trump's legal team.
 Epshteyn previously assisted in the defense of Trump's false claims of a stolen election in 2020.
 Former Trump attorney David Schoen has said the current situation remains problematic, with members of the defense team "rotating in and out", and lacking clear leadership.
 Trump later added former Florida solicitor general Chris Kise to his legal team for the case, but within a month, Kise's role was reportedly reduced.
 According to The New York Times, Kise had "suggested hiring a forensic firm to search for additional documents" following requests from Jay Bratt at the Justice Department, who expressed concern that more documents were still missing.
 Disagreement between Trump's lawyers reportedly led to a minimization of Kise's participation on the defense team, due to his more conciliatory approach.